brillout/awesome-universal-rendering/readme.md

 ### Techniques

 Server-Side Rendering (SSR), Pre-Rendering, and Static Site Generators (SSG) are techniques to render JavaScript-generated-content to HTML.
-Making the content visible to crawlers and improving performance as well.
+Making the content visible to crawlers and improving performance.

 There are two ways to render JavaScript-generated-content to HTML:

 - **Directly render to HTML**
   <br/>
-  Most modern view libraries (React, Vue, Angular, ...) can render views to HTML (instead of rendering to the DOM).
+  Modern view libraries (React, Vue, Angular, ...) can render views to HTML (in addition to be able to render views to the DOM).
   (E.g. a React component can be rendered to HTML with `require('react-dom/server').renderToStaticMarkup()`.)
 - **Render to HTML via headless browser**
   <br/>